PaleovirologyLab/hi-fever/README.md

 Minimum percentage of cluster member sequence length that must overlap with the representative sequence (default: 0.90 = 90%).

 - `--mmseqs_cover 0.80`

+DIAMOND fork count.
+By default Nextflow attempts to run all available forward DIAMOND tasks in parallel (one for each currently downloaded assembly), which can lead to overuse of memory resources and job termination.
+On local machines and clusters, it is therefore suggested to limit the number of parallel DIAMOND tasks (i.e., "forks") allowed at once.
+For setting the value, we recommend total cores / 12.
+Note that this does not affect the reciprocal DIAMOND search, which uses all available CPUs in a single process (default: 4 for cluster workflow, and not set on cloud workflow as instances allow parallel processing).

+- `--diamond_forks 8`

 [DIAMOND sensitivity](https://github.com/bbuchfink/diamond/wiki/3.-Command-line-options#sensitivity-modes) (default: very-sensitive).